wjf5203/VNext/README.md

 ## Getting started

 1. For Installation and data preparation, please refer to  to [INSTALL.md](./INSTALL.md) for more details.
+1. For InstMove training, evaluation, plugin, and model zoo, please refer to [InstMove.md](./projects/InstMove/InstMove.md)
-2. For IDOL training, evaluation, and model zoo, please refer to [IDOL.md](./projects/IDOL/IDOL.md)
+3. For IDOL training, evaluation, and model zoo, please refer to [IDOL.md](./projects/IDOL/IDOL.md)
 3. For SeqFormer training, evaluation and model zoo, please refer to [SeqFormer.md](./projects/SeqFormer/SeqFormer.md)